-Follicle-stimulating hormone and leukemia inhibitory factor regulate Sertoli cell retinol metabolism
+Follicle-stimulating hormone and leukemia inhibitory factor regulate Sertoli cell retinol metabolism (PDF)

 Guo,Xiajia; Morris,Patricia L.; Gudas,Lorraine J..